The Space Law Review: Australia

 - has in place an adequate environmental plan for the construction and operation of the launch facility;

 - has sufficient funding to construct and operate the launch facility;

 - has, to the maximum extent reasonably practicable, minimised the risk of the construction and operation of the launch facility causing substantial harm to public health and safety or damage to property;

 - does not pose a risk to Australia's security, defence or international relations; and

 - has designed the launch facility to be as effective and safe as reasonably practicable having regard to its purpose.20

 There are also conditions attached to the granting of a launch facility licence.
-These require licensees to comply with certain record-keeping requirements, notify the Minister of certain changes to their organisational structure and personnel, and operate the facility in accordance with the Launches and Returns Act.22
+These require licensees to comply with record-keeping requirements, notify the Minister of certain changes to their organisational structure and personnel, and operate the facility in accordance with the Launches and Returns Act.22

 Penalties apply where a launch facility is operated without a licence or where a licensee breaches the conditions of its licence.

-A launch permit is required if a person intends to launch one or more space objects from a launch facility in Australia, from an Australian aircraft or from a foreign aircraft that is in Australian airspace.23 A permit can authorise a single launch or a particular series of launches depending on the nature of the payloads being carried.24 The authorisation of multiple launches is a new feature of the Launches and Returns Act, which reflects the goal of promoting investment and innovation by making launches easier.
+A launch permit is required if a person intends to launch one or more space objects from a launch facility in Australia, from an Australian aircraft or from a foreign aircraft that is in Australian airspace.23 A permit can authorise a single launch or a particular series of launches depending on the nature of the payloads being carried.24 The authorisation of multiple launches is a feature of the Launches and Returns Act that reflects the goal of promoting investment and innovation by making launches easier.

 To obtain a launch permit, a person must satisfy the Minister on the same grounds of competency, risk mitigation, financial standing and national security that apply to launch facility licence applications.25 In addition, the applicant must demonstrate that:26